 Furthermore, Haga is the obvious place to go for any budget traveller looking for cheap food around Gothenburg.
 Today, Haga is an old working class neighbourhood with cosy cobbled streets, lots of vintage and artsy shops, and a vast selection of food trucks.

-Quite astonishingly, Gothenburg has around 150-200 food trucks at various destinations throughout the city, and two of the most famous – Jinx and Korv United – are permanently located in Haga.
+Quite astonishingly, Gothenburg has around 150-200 food trucks at various destinations throughout the city, and two of the most famous – Jinx and Korv United – are permanently located not far from Haga.
 I don’t think it’s possible to discover the Gothenburg food scene without paying a visit to some of the food trucks.

 Yum, this is definitely worth a visit (or two!).